Inkthirsty/cute-email-spammer/README.md

 4. enjoy ^_^
 5. there is no step 5

-i might make an exe version + a web version if i can be bothered lol
+i wanted to make an exe version but it requires install

+i also wanted a web version but im bad at javascript and chatgpt cannot make it properly

 ## tldr
 - this is just some shitty email spammer script i made